postfinance/hlfabric-k8scc/example/demo/README.md

-# Demo K8S Fabric Network
+# hlfabric-k8scc demo
 This demo is inspired by the [test-network](https://github.com/hyperledger/fabric-samples/tree/master/test-network) of the [fabric-samples](https://github.com/hyperledger/fabric-samples).
-It uses the Docker Image of the [postfinance/hlfabric-k8scc](https://github.com/postfinance/hlfabric-k8scc/) Project for the Peers to be able to deploy it to Kubernetes.
+It demonstrates how you can use the [postfinance/hlfabric-k8scc](https://github.com/postfinance/hlfabric-k8scc/) to deploy a fabric network in kubernetes without exposing the docker socket.

 ## Prerequisites
 Before you can run this demo make sure you have installed the